azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     Console.WriteLine("Forwarded message to event hub.");
     ```

-10. Save the file, by clicking the Save button on the Visual Studio toolbar.
+10. Save the file, by clicking the Save button on the Visual Studio toolbar

     ![On the Visual Studio toolbar, the Save button is circled.](media/image76.png 'Visual Studio toolbar')